reboot-conseil/agentic-demos/sqlite-memory-langchain/README.md

-# MongoDB x Langchain memory
+# SQLite x Langchain memory

 Embedded systems databases at the service of a long-term chat conversation history.
 This also respects your privacy since we run Mistral locally using `ollama` 😎.